E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Successful SSH Access

-SSH connections were tested again after the VTY lines were hardened.
+SSH was tested again after the VTY lines were restricted to SSH only.

 ```text
 ssh -l cisco 192.168.10.1